or mi·aow, mi·aou

-But if Wright did not understand me, as I hoped he would not, my husband did, and his inevitable "meow!"
+But if Wright did not understand me, as I hoped he would not, my husband did, and his inevitable "Meow!"Mavis of Green Hill

 representation of cat sound, 1842, earlier miaow, miau, meaw (1630s).
 Of imitative origin, cf. French miaou, German miauen, Persian maw, Japanese nya nya, Arabic nau-nau, and Joyce's mrkgnao.
 In Chinese, miau means "cat."
 As a verb by 1630s, meaw, also meawle.
 Cf. Old French miauer "to meow, caterwaul."
 Related: Meowed; meowing.